State Agency Directory

 .
 Can an entity install their own SIRN site?

 .
-How is the build out of the SIRN funded?
+How is the SIRN funded?

 Construction of the SIRN has been funded primarily through three sources; federal grants, state funds provided by the State Legislature and the Governor, and through items supplied by partner agencies.
 SIRN maintenance and sustainability is currently funded from limited state funds and by partner agencies who assist by covering operations expenses for sites, such as utility bills and fuel for generators, as well as assisting in purchasing repair parts or covering costs of repairing equipment as needed.

 .
 How do I get my radios programmed to work with the SIRN?